Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Superconvergence on pseudostress

 \begin{definition} We say $\Th$ is a uniform grid provided each pair of adjacent triangles (two triangles sharing a common edge) form an exact parallelogram.
 Let $\{\Omega_i\}_{i=1}^N$ be a fixed polygonal partition of $\Omega.$ We say $\Th$ is a piecewise uniform grid provided $\Th$ is aligned with $\{\Omega_i\}_{i=1}^N$ and $\mathcal{T}_{h}|_{\Omega_i}$ is a uniform grid for each $1\leq i\leq N$. \end{definition} For instance, let $\Omega=[0,1]^2$ be the unit square that is split into the 19 triangles $\{\Omega_i\}_{i=1}^{19}$ given in Figure \ref{pwuniform} (left).
 After 3 consecutive uniform quad-refinement, we obtain the triangulation in Figure \ref{pwuniform} (right), which is a piecewise uniform grid (w.r.t.~$\{\Omega_i\}_{i=1}^{19}$).
 The piecewise uniform mesh structure is only used in the next technical lemma. \begin{lemma} Let $\bm{D}\in\mathbb{R}^{2\times2}$ be a constant matrix.
 Let $\widetilde{\Pi}_h$ be the canonical interpolation onto $\widetilde{\bm{\Sigma}}_h$, the lowest order RT element space.
 For a piecewise uniform $\Th$ and $\bm{v}\in W^2_\infty(\Omega)$, $w_h\in W_h,$ it holds that

-\end{lemma} In \cite{YL2018}, Li proved Lemma \ref{varerror} on mildly structured grids when $\bm{D}=\bm{I}$.
+\end{lemma} In \cite{Li2018SINUM}, one of the author proved Lemma \ref{varerror} on mildly structured grids when $\bm{D}=\bm{I}$.
 For the general anisotropic $\bm{D}$, we could not find a complete proof in literature.
-In the appendix, we give a detailed proof of Lemma \ref{varerror} using the technique in Theorem 3.2 of \cite{Brandts1994} and Lemma 3.4 of \cite{HuMa2018}.
+In the appendix, we give a detailed proof of Lemma \ref{varerror} using the technique in Theorem 3.2 of \cite{Brandts1994} and Lemma 3.4 of \cite{HuMaMa2021}.
 Now we present a supercloseness estimate for $\bm{\xi}_h$, the second main result, in the next theorem. \begin{theorem} Let $\Omega$ be simply-connected and $\Th$ be a piecewise uniform grid.
 For \eqref{mixed} using the lowest order RT element and sufficiently small $h$, it holds that

-\end{theorem} \begin{proof} When $\Omega$ is simply connected, \eqref{discomplex} is an exact sequence, i.e., $\curl\bm{W}_h=\bm{Z}_h.$ It then follows from the exactness and the discrete Helmholtz decomposition \eqref{decomp} that
+\end{theorem} \begin{proof} When $\Omega$ is simply connected, \eqref{discomplex} is an exact sequence, i.e., $\nabla^\perp\bm{W}_h=\bm{Z}_h.$ It then follows from the exactness and the discrete Helmholtz decomposition \eqref{decomp} that

-where $\bm{\phi}_h\in\bm{W}_h,$ $\bm{\eta}_h\in\bm{Z}_h^\perp.$ Using Lemma \ref{disPoin} and $\divg\curl\bm{\phi}_h=\bm{0}$, we obtain
+where $\bm{\phi}_h\in\bm{W}_h,$ $\bm{\eta}_h\in\bm{Z}_h^\perp.$ Using Lemma \ref{disPoin} and $\nabla\cdot\nabla^\perp\bm{\phi}_h=\bm{0}$, we obtain

-It remains to estimate $\|\curl\bm{\phi}_h\|_\CA$.
+It remains to estimate $\|\nabla^\perp\bm{\phi}_h\|_\CA$.
 Note that Then using the orthogonality, \eqref{error1}, and \eqref{adjA}, we have

-Recall that $\bm{\sigma}_i$ denotes the $i$-th \emph{row} of $\bm{\sigma}.$ Let $\bm{e}_1=(1,0)$, $\bm{e}_2=(0,1)$, and $\bm{\phi}_h=(\phi_{h,1},\phi_{h,2})^T$.
+Recall that $\bm{\sigma}_i$ denotes the $i$-th \emph{row} of $\bm{\sigma}.$ Let $\bm{e}_1=(1,0)$, $\bm{e}_2=(0,1)$, and $\bm{\phi}_h=(\phi_{h,1},\phi_{h,2})^\top$.
 It follows from the previous equation and direct calculation that

 where